Jardin du Luxembourg: History

 In 1611, Marie de' Medici, the widow of Henry IV and the regent for the King Louis XIII, decided to build a palace in imitation of the Pitti Palace in her native Florence.
 She purchased the Hôtel du Luxembourg (today the Petit Luxembourg) and began construction of the new palace.
 She commissioned Salomon de Brosse to build the palace and a fountain, which still exists.
 In 1612 she had 2,000 elm trees planted; she directed a series of gardeners, most notably Tommaso Francini, to build a park in the style she had known as a child in Florence.
 Francini planned two terraces with balustrades and parterres laid out along the axis of the château, aligned around a circular basin.
-He also built the Medici Fountain to the east of the palace as a nympheum, an artificial grotto and fountain, without its present pond and statuary.
+He also built the Medici Fountain to the east of the palace as a nymphaeum, an artificial grotto and fountain, without its present pond and statuary.
 The original garden was just eight hectares in size.

-In 1630 she bought additional land and enlarged the garden to thirty hectares, and entrusted the work to Jacques Boyceau de la Barauderie, the intendant of the royal gardens of Tuileries and the early garden of Versailles.
+In 1630 she bought additional land and enlarged the garden to thirty hectares, and entrusted the work to Jacques Boyceau de la Barauderie, the intendant of the royal Tuileries Garden and the early gardens of Versailles.
 He was one of the early theorists of the new and more formal garden à la française, and he laid out a series of squares along an east–west alley closed at the east end by the Medici Fountain, and a rectangle of parterres with broderies of flowers and hedges in front of the palace.
 In the center he placed an octagonal basin with a fountain, with a perspective toward what is now the Paris Observatory.

 Later monarchs largely neglected the garden.
 In 1780, the Comte de Provence, the future Louis XVIII, sold the eastern part of the garden for real estate development.
 Following the French Revolution, however, the leaders of the French Directory expanded the garden to forty hectares by confiscating the land of the neighboring religious order of the Carthusian monks.
-The architect Jean Chalgrin, the architect of the Arc de Triomphe, took on the task of restoring the garden.
+The architect Jean-François Chalgrin, the architect of the Arc de Triomphe, took on the task of restoring the garden.
 He remade the Medici Fountain and laid out a long perspective from the palace to the observatory.
 He preserved the famous pepiniere, or nursery garden of the Carthusian order, and the old vineyards, and kept the garden in a formal French style.